nikolim/katacoda-scenarios/ansible-mern/step9.md

 We have created all the necessary tasks.
-Creating the final playbook is easy, we just to include all the tasks in the playbook.
+Creating the final playbook is easy, we just have to include all the tasks in the playbook.

 <pre class="file" data-filename="mern.yml" data-target="replace">---